Predictions from Joint Models

 for which process to calculation predictions, for the longitudinal outcomes or the event times.

-level of predictions; only relevant when type_pred = "longitudinal"
+level of predictions; only relevant when

 .
-Option type = "subject_specific"
+Optiontype = "subject_specific"

-combines the fixed- and random-effects parts, whereas type = "mean_subject"
+combines the fixed- and random-effects parts, whereastype = "mean_subject"

-uses only the fixed effects.
+uses only the fixed effects.- type_pred

-type of predictions; options are "response"
+type of predictions; options are

-using the inverse link function in GLMMs, and "link"
+using the inverse link function in GLMMs, and"link"

-that correspond to the linear predictor.
+that correspond to the linear predictor.- control

-a named list
+a named

-of control parameters:
+of control parameters:- all_times

-logical; if TRUE
+logical; if

-predictions for the longitudinal outcomes are calculated for all the times
+predictions for the longitudinal outcomes are calculated for all the times given in thetimes

 argumet, not only the ones after the last longitudinal measurement.